Thiruvananthapuram International Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds from the North (350°) at 10 kt.
-Visibility will be good at 5 km.
-Weather conditions: Mist.
+Winds from the West-Northwest (300°) at 10 kt.
+Visibility will be moderate at 4 km.
+Weather conditions: Drizzle, Mist.
 Few clouds at 1000 feet, Scattered clouds at 1200 feet, Few clouds at 2500 feet, Broken clouds at 8000 feet.
-Marginal VFR conditions - some restrictions for visual flying.
+Instrument Flight Rules (IFR) conditions - instrument flying required.

 TEMPO 22:00Z - 02:00Z